 Advantages - It is permanent and does not disfigure the animal.

 Disadvantages - Animal must be confined in order to read tattoo.
 Tattoos are hard to read on dark-skinned animals.
-Should wait until the kid is 5 - 6 months old so tattoo is readable.
+Must wait until lamb is 6 months old so tattoo is readable.

 Equipment Necessary -